dmandache/sleek-patch/README.md

 ## Optimally patchify your images using the SLIC superpixel algorithm - simply sleek !

 ## Motivation
-big images
+- big images context
-content aware sampling
+- content aware sampling: du not split up homogenous textures in the image
-reduce number of patches and improve their quality
+- reduce number of patches and improve their quality

 ## Method